-Implementing an agentic AI security framework in the UK
+Implementing an agentic AI security structure in the UK

 Map the agent’s attack surface and threat model

-Start by treating each agent as a service with capabilities.
+Treat each agent like a service with a set of capabilities.
 List what it can read, what it can change, which systems it can call and which credentials it holds.
-That list becomes your attack surface.
+That list is the attack surface.

 Inventory capabilities